Xexr/wisdom/README.md

 - Take the stairs. [^first]

+- You can eat any dessert you want if you take only 3 bites. [^third]

 ### Wealth

 - Actual great opportunities do not have “Great Opportunities” in the subject line. [^first]